creative-connections/Bodylight-VirtualMachine/README.md

 # try: git stash;git pull;git stash apply
 vagrant up
 ```
-This will clean VM,checkand update the base box and install the software again - if `/cache` is present from previous installation it will use most packages from it rather to download again from Internet repositories.
+This will clean VM,check and update the base box and install the software again - if `/cache` is present from previous installation it will use most packages from it rather to download again from Internet repositories.

 ## Bootstrap scripts